attentif/website/source/content/2-what.md

 Originally trained as an IT engineer, I have over 15 years of experience crafting careful code to build apps and tools, networked or standalone, big or small.

-## Graphic design

-Typography, visual identity.

-## User experience design
+## Graphic & experience design

-Interaction design, user research, information architecture, content strategy.
+Mostly self-taught.
+Visual identity, typography, interaction design, information architecture, content strategy.
+On screen or printed media.

 ## Coaching & consulting

-I have years of experience with sustainable development and entrepreneurship to share.
+I have years of experience with sustainable development practices and entrepreneurship to share.

 ## Anything true and/or beautiful